bcumming/hpcadv-2025/slides.md

 ---

-I have been at CSCS for 12 years: the first 8 years as a scientific software developer and benchmarker
+I have been at CSCS for 12 years -- the first 8 years as an RSE and benchmarker

 <div style="float: right; width: 25%; margin-right: 1em;">
   <img src="./images/ben.png" alt="Description" style="width: 100%;" />
 </div>

-* spent the first 8 as a research software engineer and benchmarker
 * in practice a glorified user (no root)
 * my favourite complaints included:
     * why do people think Python is easy?
     * why can't we have up-to-date software on HPC systems?

-CSCS had a reorg -- everybody who had been responsible for deploying software were looking for other roles
+CSCS had a reorg -- the folk responsible for deploying software wanted to try something new...
 * it was time to try providing up-to-date software.

-Luckily we have a fantastic group of people -- the trick is to give them the tools they need!
+<--!
+The CPE provides softare developed by HPE: the Cray compilers, cray-mpich, profiling / debugging tools.
+It also provides standard packages (hdf5, netcdf, fftw, etc) configured for HPC.
+It is installed as a set of RPMs, and provides modules as an iterface.

+It is the richest and best vendored "HPC stack" I have used, and it is delivered as "traditional HPC software".

+But compare and contrast this to how NVIDA software stack is provided:
+- free download of binaries
+- source code.
+- everything can be spack installed, pip installed.
+- containers, NGC,

+-->
 ---
 layout: two-cols
 layoutClass: gap-2
 ---

-# Software before Alps
+# Software@CSCS pre-Alps

-_Like everybody else_, user-facing software was built on top of vendor-provided software stack
+User-facing software was built on top of vendor-provided software stack:
 * the Cray Programming Environment (CPE) installed in the base OS image;
 * CSCS built additional libraries and applications on top, and installed on a shared file system;
-* users built their software and workflows on top.
+* users built their software and workflows on top;
+* ... this is how every CUG site deploys software.

 We were reluctant to modify CPE:
 * installing a new version or modifying an existing installation required root, and a reboot;